-- Seek out interactions with people who make you feel better.
+- Seek out people who make you feel better.

-- Build relationships that are solid and loving with your family and others.
-Help them, and don't be afraid to let them help you.
+Develop a strong support network.
+Build relationships that are solid and loving with your family and friends.
+Help them, and let them help you.

 - Take good care of yourself.

 - Do things that you enjoy.
 See a movie.
 Have a good meal.
-Laugh with your friends.
 Know what's important to you.

 - Talk about how you are feeling, and manage your emotions.